 Click Remove from Recents.

-If you need help with iCloud for Windows
+If you need help using iCloud for Windows

-If you're using Outlook, get help with your iCloud Mail, Contacts and Calendars.
+If you use Outlook, get help with your iCloud Mail, Contacts, and Calendars.

 Get more help

 If you still need help, contact Apple Support.

 Information about products not manufactured by Apple, or independent websites not controlled or tested by Apple, is provided without recommendation or endorsement.
 Apple assumes no responsibility with regard to the selection, performance, or use of third-party websites or products.
 Apple makes no representations regarding third-party website accuracy or reliability.
 Contact the vendor for additional information.